Successful treatment for OCD in young adults requires uncovering root causes.

 Diagnosis and Treatment of OCD in Young Adults

-If you have any of the OCD obsessions or compulsions listed above, a full assessment by a mental health professional is the first step to take.
+If you or a loved one have any of the OCD obsessions or compulsions listed above, a full assessment by a mental health professional is the first step to take.
 An assessment will likely include a physical exam to rule out physiological issues that might be causing OCD symptoms.
 An OCD screening will also include a psychological evaluation in which you will answer questions about your thoughts, feelings, and behaviors so the doctor can gauge the severity of your symptoms.

 Moreover, your healthcare provider will ask questions to help determine whether you may be suffering from co-occurring disorders.
 Obsessive-compulsive disorder often goes hand in hand with other mental health issues, such as substance abuse disorder, eating disorders, trichotillomania (hair pulling), and excoriation (skin-picking disorder).
 In addition, OCD may be associated with neurological disorders like Tourette’s syndrome.
 Plus, people with OCD may suffer from depression or panic attacks.